Copyright © 2023 Tokyo in Pics | Powered by Tokyo in Pics

 Yakatabune light trails from Eitai Bridge are beautiful

 Yakatabune are a part of Tokyo life.
-They are a great way to pass an evening, so I’ve heard.
+I’ve heard they’re a great way to pass an evening.
 You can enjoy a nighttime meal on them while cruising the bay.
-The boats also make for great photos.
-They are perfect for light trail photography.
+The boats make for great photos.
+They’re perfect for light trail photography.

 The photos on the internet are incredible.
-They are so colorful and bright.
+They are colorful and bright.
 The light trails of the Yakabune lead into the distance.
 Do they remind you of crazy laser beams?
 That’s what they look like to me.
-And behind the light show will be the apartment buildings of Tsukishima.
+And behind the light show are the apartment buildings of Tsukishima.
 It’s a beautiful scene.

 What are Yakatabune?

 Yakatabune (屋形船) are dinner boats.
-They are boats with a roof and a tatami-matted floor.
-Passengers can enjoy seaside and riverside scenery while enjoying meals and drinks.
+They’re boats with a roof and a tatami-matted floor.
+Passengers enjoy the seaside and riverside scenery while eating and drinking.
 I’ve been in Tokyo for thirty years and have never been on one!
 It’s on my bucket list.
 One day I will eat on one!

 A brief history of the Yakatabune